mtklein/questlog/README.md

 Quests consist of a quest with a list of steps beneath it, keeping the hierarchy simple.

 ## MVP Goals
 - **Quest Journal**: Track ongoing and completed quests in a concise format.
-Each quest lists its steps.
+Each quest lists its steps and you can check them off.
-- **Interactive Map**: Display markers for significant locations such as shops, rest points, or user-defined points of interest.
-Markers link back to quests in the journal.
+- **Interactive Map**: A dedicated tab will show an interactive map with markers for quest locations.
-- **Navigation and Routing**: Allow quests to include routes and waypoints so users can follow them on the map.
+- **Navigation and Routing**: Quests can define routes and waypoints so you can follow them on the map.
-- **User Customization**: Let users define major and minor locations to keep the map focused and meaningful.
+- **User Customization**: Define major and minor locations to keep the map focused and meaningful.
+- **Simple Navigation**: A bottom navigation bar lets you switch between the journal and the map.

 ## Future Features
 - **Compass Integration**: Use features like iOS Dynamic Island or Android foreground services for persistent guidance.